Danses gothiques: Music and texts

 Curiously, four of the titles (Nos.
-4, 7-9) are introduced in mid-motif, obscuring where the parts are supposed to begin and end.
+4, 7–9) are introduced in mid-motif, obscuring where the parts are supposed to begin and end.
 Satie, with his interdisciplinary interests, was as much concerned with the look of his scores on the printed page as he was with their musical effect.
-This led Swedish pianist-musicologist Olof Höjer, who recorded Satie's complete keyboard works in the 1990s, to suggest a theory about the extramusical structure of the Danses gothiques: "Judging by the appearance of the manuscript, it seems that his main interest was the optical impression that the arrangement of the different parts would make on the score along with the headings.
-Perhaps this is an early example - maybe even the first - of a musical mise en page, an artistically intended integration of music, notation and text, quite probably inspired by Satie's contact with contemporary poets."
+This led Swedish pianist-musicologist Olof Höjer to suggest a theory about the extramusical structure of the Danses gothiques: "Judging by the appearance of the manuscript, it seems that his main interest was the optical impression that the arrangement of the different parts would make on the score along with the headings.
+Perhaps this is an early example – maybe even the first – of a musical mise en page, an artistically intended integration of music, notation and text, quite probably inspired by Satie's contact with contemporary poets."

 Satie's dedication reads, "To the Transcendent, Solemn and Representative Ecstasy of Saint Benedict, and the Preparatory Methodology of the Most Powerful Benedictine Order."
 The titles are: